odedglas/node-execution-context/README.md

 Returns an monitoring report over the current execution map resources

-> Before calling `monitor`, you should `configure` execution context to monitor it's nodes. by default they are kept as lean as possible.
+> Before calling `monitor`, you should `configure` execution context to monitor it's nodes. by default the data kept is as possible.

 ```js
 const Context = require('node-execution-context');